majutsushi/kobo-utilities/README.md

 Contributions are always welcome.

 The `scripts/run` tool is the main way to build and test the plugin.
+The script uses [uv](https://docs.astral.sh/uv/) for dependency management, so you may have to install that first.
 It can run various tasks:

 - `scripts/run build`: Build the plugin.